datanav/docs/technical/webcrm-customhrm.rst

 WebCRM to CustomHRM Dataflow
 ============================

-Generated: 2024-09-11 07:54:34
+Generated: 2024-09-11 08:07:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from WebCRM to CustomHRM.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Webcrm Organisations to Custom Department
+WebCRM Organisations to Custom Department
 -----------------------------------------
-Every Webcrm Organisations will be synchronized with a Custom Department.
+Every WebCRM Organisations will be synchronized with a Custom Department.

-Once a link between a Webcrm Organisations and a Custom Department is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Organisations and a Custom Department is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Organisations and a Custom Department:
+The following properties are synchronized between a WebCRM Organisations and a Custom Department:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Organisations Property
+   * - WebCRM Organisations Property
      - Custom Department Property
      - Custom Data Type

-Webcrm Persons to Custom Employee
+WebCRM Persons to Custom Employee
 ---------------------------------
-Every Webcrm Persons will be synchronized with a Custom Employee.
+Every WebCRM Persons will be synchronized with a Custom Employee.

-Once a link between a Webcrm Persons and a Custom Employee is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Persons and a Custom Employee is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Persons and a Custom Employee:
+The following properties are synchronized between a WebCRM Persons and a Custom Employee:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Persons Property
+   * - WebCRM Persons Property
      - Custom Employee Property
      - Custom Data Type

-Webcrm Users to Custom Employee
+WebCRM Users to Custom Employee
 -------------------------------
-Every Webcrm Users will be synchronized with a Custom Employee.
+Every WebCRM Users will be synchronized with a Custom Employee.

-Once a link between a Webcrm Users and a Custom Employee is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Users and a Custom Employee is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Users and a Custom Employee:
+The following properties are synchronized between a WebCRM Users and a Custom Employee:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Users Property
+   * - WebCRM Users Property
      - Custom Employee Property
      - Custom Data Type